Information bounds production in replicator systems: Results

-In \appref{app:inactive}, we derive analytical expressions for the replicator concentrations at the end of an inactive phase as functions of $b$ and $\lambda$ and conditioned on the previous environment.
-These concentrations serve as the initial condition of the subsequent active phase, and their relative proportions determine the strategy $q$, see Eq.~\eqref{eq:init-dist-cond-y}.
+In the Methods section, we {compute} replicator concentrations at the end of an inactive phase, expressing them as a function of $\{\hp,\lambda\}$ and the previous environment $\e_-$.
+These concentrations serve as the initial conditions of the subsequent active phases, and their relative proportions determine the strategy $q$, see Eq.~\eqref{eq:init-dist-cond-y}.
 As discussed above, $\e_{-}$ enters in $q$ as a variable that contains side information about the environmental fluctuations.
-In other words, the strategy is characterized by $q_{R|E_-}$, which is also a function of $\{b,\lambda\}$.
+In other words, the strategy is characterized by $q_{R\vert E_-}$, which itself is a function of $\{\hp,\lambda\}$. \newstuff{The timescale $\lambda$ regulates how much the strategy captures about the previous active environment.
+For small $\lambda$, the vector $q_{R \vert E_-}$ is highly \newnewstuff{dependent on} the preceding environment $E_-$; for larger $\lambda$, $q_{R \vert E_-}$ becomes independent of $E_-$.
+In this way, $\lambda$ controls the degree of memory that the system retains about the preceding environment. \newnewstuff{We note that the amount of memory in the system is separate from environmental correlations, as quantified by the coefficient $c$ from Eq.~\eqref{eq:twostatecov}}.}

 The connection between the strategy and side information $\e_-$ can also be interpreted as an intrinsic {\em first-order memory} of the system.
-The memory is first-order because it only depends on the last environment, since it is reset by the end of every active phase (for a visual example, see Fig.~\ref{fig:setup}c).
-As discussed below, under positive temporal correlations between consecutive environments, such a memory mechanism can be exploited to increase productivity.
-In the limit of $\lambda \to\infty$, steady state is reached within every inactive phase.
-In this case, internal memory of $\e_-$ is effectively reset during each inactive phase, and can no longer be exploited.
-In this case, the strategy $q_{R}$ does not utilize any side information.
+The memory is first-order because it only depends on the last environment, being reset by the end of every active phase (for a visual example, see Fig.~\ref{fig:setup}c). \newstuff{As shown below, in some cases, such a memory mechanism can be exploited to increase productivity. } In the limit of $\lambda \to\infty$, equilibrium is reached within every inactive phase.
+In this {\newstuff {limit}}, internal memory of $\e_-$ is effectively erased during each inactive phase, and thus can no longer be exploited. \newstuff{Then, we say that} the strategy does not make use of any side information.

-\subsection{Productivity and information}
+\subsubsection{Productivity and information}

 We now calculate the average productivity for the photocatalytic replicator system.
 Recall from the last subsection that, due to incomplete relaxation during the inactive phase, the identity of the previous environment $\e_- \in \{\dim,\str\}$ can serve as side information for the current environment $\e\in\{\dim,\str\}$.
 We then compute the average productivity as